 Vanuatu Weather in August

-August is one of the most pleasant months to visit Vanuatu LINK#TT059, thanks to sunny skies, low rainfall, and comfortably warm temperatures.
-While it’s the heart of the dry season, perfect for hiking, exploring cultural sites, and wandering through local markets, the tradewinds can make the waters a bit choppier for swimming and boating.
+August is one of the most pleasant months to visit Vanuatu LINK#TT059, thanks to sunny skies, low rainfall and comfortably warm temperatures.
+It’s the heart of the dry season, perfect for hiking, exploring cultural sites, and wandering through local markets.

-With lush landscapes at their greenest, clear waters, and near-perfect outdoor conditions, it’s easy to see why August is a favourite month for nature lovers, beachgoers, and adventure seekers alike.
+With lush landscapes at their greenest, clear waters, and near-perfect outdoor conditions, it’s easy to see why August is a favourite month for nature lovers, culture cravers, and adventure seekers alike.

-Before we jump into this weather guide for August, be sure to bookmark Vanuatu Weather, Seasons & Climate + Vanuatu Weather by Month LINK#TT093, as well as The Best Time to Visit Vanuatu: A Month-by-Month Guide LINK#TT033 for more advice.
+Before we jump into this weather guide for August, be sure to bookmark Vanuatu Weather, Seasons & Climate + Vanuatu Weather by Month, as well as The Best Time to Visit Vanuatu: A Month-by-Month GuideĀ for more advice.

 5 Tips for Visiting Vanuatu in August